ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - The cutoff distance should be appropriate for the force field and the size of the periodic box.
 ---

 The most computationally demanding part of a molecular dynamics simulation is the calculation of the non-bonded terms of the potential energy function.
-As non-bonded energy terms between every pair of atoms should be evaluated, the number of calculations increases as the square of the number of atoms.
-To speed up the computation, only the interactions between two atoms separated by a distance less than a pre-defined cutoff distance are evaluated.
+Since the non-bonded energy terms between every pair of atoms must be evaluated, the number of calculations increases as the square of the number of atoms.
+In order to speed up the computation, only interactions between atoms separated by less than a preset cutoff distance are considered.

+In order to accelerate force computation, one needs an efficient method for excluding pairs of atoms separated by a long distance.
+Such methods are known as "neighbour searching methods".

 ## Neighbour Searching Methods
 The search for pairs of particles that are needed for calculation of the short-range non-bonded interactions is usually accelerated by maintaining a list of all particles within a predefined cutoff distance of each other.

 Particle neighbours are determined either by dividing the simulation system into grid cells (cell lists) or by constructing a neighbour list for each particle (Verlet lists).

 ### Cell Lists
-The cell lists method divides the simulation domain into *n* cells within edge length greater or equal to the cutoff radius of the interaction to be computed.
+The cell lists method divides the simulation domain into *n* cells with edge length greater or equal to the cutoff radius of the interaction to be computed.
 The interaction potential for each particle is then computed as the sum of the pairwise interactions between the particle and all other particles in the same cell and all other particles in the neighbouring cells (26 cells for 3-dimensional simulation).

 ![Figure: Grid-cell lists]({{ page.root }}/fig/Grid_list.png){: width="240" }

 ### Verlet Lists
 A Verlet list stores all particles within the cutoff distance of every particle plus some extra buffer distance.
 Although all pairwise distances must be evaluated to construct the Verlet list, it can be used for several consecutive time steps until any particle has moved more than half of the buffer distance.
 At this point, the list is invalidated and the new list must be constructed.

 Verlet offers more efficient computation of pairwise interactions at the expense of relatively large memory requirement which can be a limiting factor.

 In practice, almost all simulations are run in parallel and use a combination of spatial decomposition and Verlet lists.

 ![Figure: Verlet lists]({{ page.root }}/fig/Verlet_list.png)